KAIST-PAI-lab/GPALexp/README.md

 We've provided explanatory materials in the github Wiki of this repository.
 Please refer to this [Wiki page](https://github.com/KAIST-PAI-lab/GPALexp/wiki) for further details.

+## For Linux and Mac OS
+All functions defined inside src/gpalexp directory works properly, regardless of OS types.
+However, the example experiment code in the downloaded file (nlt_example.zip) only supports Windows OS.
+This is due to the compatibility with the experiment-related functions supported by PsychoPy package.
+We've tried to specify appropriate dependencies to make it executable in Linux, but we were not able to.
+For Mac OS, we haven't tested nlt_example.zip in Mac OS setting.
+Therefore, please note that the provided code example is likely to produce an error if it was not executed in Windows.

 ## Contacts
-If there are any things that the maintainer should be noticed (bug reports, update requests, questions, future suggestions, etc), please feel free to contact Junyup Kim (ytrewq271828@alumni.kaist.ac.kr).
+If there are any things that the maintainer should be noticed (bug reports, update requests, questions, future suggestions, etc), please feel free to contact Junyup Kim (ytrewq271828@kaist.ac.kr).